Skip to main content

 See The Women's Revolution at Time, Inc. by Ann Crittenden

-Agnew fits in the populist lineage from Pat Buchanan to Sarah Palin and Donald Trump that is now ascendant in the GOP.
+Agnew fits in the populist lineage, from Pat Buchanan to Sarah Palin and Donald Trump, that is now ascendant in the GOP.

-History has largely forgotten the man who was Vice President in 1970, Spiro Agnew, after his conviction for income tax evasion.
+History has largely forgotten the man who was vice president in 1970, Spiro Agnew, after his conviction for income tax evasion.
 But it may be time to reassess Agnew's impact.

 Agnew and Nixon

-We asked three leading historians, Charles J. HoldenZach P. Messitte, and Jerald Podair, to take a closer look and write in this issue about how Agnew’s “tough guy” persona set the precedent for subsequent anti-establishment figures including Sarah Palin and Donald Trump.
+We asked three leading historians, Charles J. HoldenZach P. Messitte, and Jerald Podair, to take a closer look and write in this issue about how Agnew’s tough-guy persona set the precedent for subsequent anti-establishment figures, including Sarah Palin and Donald Trump.

 See Reassessing Spiro Agnew

-For seventy years, American Heritage has largely avoided current politics and instead focused on events and people in American history.
+For 70 years, American Heritage has largely avoided current politics and instead focused on events and people in American history.
 But it seems like we are living through a watershed moment in history, so we have added some of our own thoughts to the many already expressed.

 We have tried to provide some historical perspective to events right now in four timely essays: